Eligibility Checker – Shingles Vaccination

 The patient would not be eligible under the National Immunisation Programme, but will become eligible when they turn 70 years of age.

-Please note, this is based on the guidance for NHS England (as per Green Book, Chapter 28a (from 1 September 2023)).
+Please note, this is based on the guidance for NHS England (as per UKHSA Green Book: Shingles (herpes zoster): the green book chapter).
 Guidance varies in Northern Ireland, Scotland and Wales.

 The eligibility of those aged between 66 and 69 depends on when they turned 65.